SPUNIKNSS15/SPUNIKNSS15_GraphInformation/teo/isgci/smallgraph/deprecations_HOWTO.md

    }
    ```

-2. **Case 2:** *The method will become unused in the future because its
+2. **Case 2:** The method will become unused in the future **because its
-   past caller is now using a jgrapht method instead.*
+   past caller is now using a jgrapht method instead.**
-   We use the class annotation in addition to the javadoc keyword.
+   We use the `@Deprecated `class annotation in addition to the Javadoc
+   keyword.
    ```Java
    /**
     * @deprecated